top of page

 Indoor Saturday Winter Market—Thru March 15

-The winter market features seasonal, local produce, locally grown meats, locally made cheese, fresh baked goods, artisan crafts and more.
+The winter market features seasonal produce, locally grown meats, locally made cheese, freshly baked goods, artisan crafts and more.
 Market is open Saturdays from 9 a.m. to 1 p.m.
 Fayetteville Senior Activity & Wellness Center. www.fayettevillefarmersmarket.org

 Fat Saturday Parade of Fools—March 1